Falkirk Wheel: Design

-The Morrison-Bachy Soletanche Joint Venture Team submitted their original design, which resembled a Ferris wheel with four gondolas, in 1999.
+The Morrison–Bachy Soletanche Joint Venture Team submitted their original design, which resembled a Ferris wheel with four gondolas, in 1999.
 It was agreed by all parties that the design was functional, but not the showpiece the BWB were looking for.
 After being asked to reconsider, a 20-strong team of architects and engineers was assembled by British Waterways.
 Under the leadership of Tony Kettle from architects RMJM, the initial concepts and images were created with the mechanical concepts proposed by the design team from Butterley and M G Bennetts.
-This was an intense period of work with the final design concept completed in a three-week period during the summer of 1999.
+This was an intense period of work, with the final design concept completed in a three-week period during the summer of 1999.
 The final design was a co-operative effort between the British Waterways Board, engineering consultants Arup, Butterley Engineering and RMJM.

-Diagrams of gear systems that had been proposed in the very first concepts were modelled by Kettle using his 8-year-old daughter's Lego.
+Diagrams of gear systems that had been proposed in the very first concepts were modelled by Kettle using his eight year-old daughter's Lego.
 Drawings and artist impressions were shown to clients and funders.
 The visitor centre was designed by another RMJM architect, Paul Stallan.

 Inspirations for the design include a double-headed Celtic axe (a bearded axe), the propeller of a ship and the ribcage of a whale.
 Kettle described the Wheel as "a beautiful, organic flowing thing, like the spine of a fish," and the Royal Fine Art Commission for Scotland described it as "a form of contemporary sculpture."

 Models and renderings of the Falkirk Wheel were displayed in a 2012 exhibition at the Victoria and Albert Museum in London.
 Since 2007, the Falkirk Wheel has been featured on the obverse of the new series of £50 notes issued by the Bank of Scotland.
 The series of notes commemorates Scottish engineering achievements with illustrations of bridges in Scotland such as the Glenfinnan Viaduct and the Forth Bridge.

 Construction

 In March 1999 Donald Dewar, the Secretary of State for Scotland, cut the first sod of turf to begin work at lock 31 on the Forth and Clyde Canal.
-Over 1000 people were employed in the construction of the wheel, which has been designed to last for at least 120 years.
+Over 1000 people were employed in the construction of the wheel, which was designed to last for at least 120 years.